ForiDunk/moonshot/README.md

 ## Additional info
  - I created a github workflow job that runs automatically on push and pull requests to the main branch, for now it does a `build` and `test:coverage` script.
+ - I also set up tslint and prettier